 Receiving feedback is gratifying.
 Everyone loves having their “shining moment” in the workplace, being named MVP for the month, or receiving a meaningful pat on the back.

 But how, exactly, can you encourage your team members to follow through with providing positive feedback and praising one another?
 The process is easier than you might think.
-Here’s our best advice for getting started.
+Here’s our best advice for getting started along with peer recognition ideas.

 1) Recognize that the concept of “employee appreciation” varies from person to person.